This article explains everything you need to know about the Raspberry Pi camera autofocus.

 Suggestions and Recommendations

-That’s everything about how we’ve made autofocus possible on the Raspberry Pi cameras.
+That’s everything about how we’ve made autofocus possible on Raspberry Pi cameras.
 However, here are some of our suggestions:

 - Autofocus is possible but don’t expect it to be as smooth or accurate as a smartphone camera.
 Arducam’s main goal is to prove the feasibility and offer you more possibilities.
 It’s OpenCV-based software focus, and it is incomparable to those fancy PD or laser autofocus.